-US Department of Education Fun activities parents can use to build children's language skills.
-Includes a reading checklist, typical language accomplishments for different age groups, book suggestions, and resources for children with reading problems or learning disabilities.
-Reading Resources
+US Department of Education fun activities parents can use to build their children's language skills.
+It includes a reading checklist, typical language accomplishments for different age groups, book suggestions, and resources for children with reading problems or learning disabilities.

 Reading is Fundamental Discover online resources to support your child’s favorite books.
 Activities, puzzles, videos, and much more.

 Since our primary objective is to support parents, please feel free to call Early Intervention Services for further information or assistance.
-Parents within Pennsylvania may reach us at our toll free number, 1-800-522-5827.
-Thank you for visiting.
+Parents within Pennsylvania may reach us at our toll-free number, 1-800-522-5827.